 Remembering the Vision of Gandhiji on Gandhi Jayanti

 In 1921 Gandhiji adopted the use of an Indian cloth dhoti and shawl.
 Both were woven with yarn handspun on a traditional Indian spring wheel chakra.
-It was a sign of identification with India rural culture.
+It was a sign of identification with India's rural culture.
 The poor also began to live modestly in a self-sufficient residential community.
 He himself ate simple food.
-Furthermore he undertook long fast as mean of self-purification and political protest bringing anti-colonial nationalism to the common Indians.
+Furthermore, he undertook long fast as means of self-purification and political protest bringing anti-colonial nationalism to the common Indians.
 Gandhiji let them in challenging British imposed salt tax with the 400 km Dandi salt march in the year 1930.
 He called for the British to quit India In 1942.
-Sadly, he was imprisoned many a times and for many years in both South Africa and India.
+Sadly, he was imprisoned many times and for many years in both South Africa and India.

-Gandhi’s vision for an independent India based on religious pluralism was challenged in early 1940 by a new Muslim nationalism; demanding a separate Muslim homeland carved out of India.
+Gandhi's vision for an independent India based on religious pluralism was challenged in early 1940 by a new Muslim nationalism; demanding a separate Muslim homeland carved out of India.
 In August 1947 Britain granted independence but the British Indian Empire was partitioned into two dominions.
 He indeed is a great soul.
-After all these years of his death, we still remember his struggles, his sacrifices throughout his life, for the freedom of country.
-His work is reflection of what India is now.
+After all these years of his death, we still remember his struggles, his sacrifices throughout his life, for the freedom of the country.
+His work is a reflection of what India is now.
 We have remembered him by making a compilation of all his works together in museums.
 Gandhi Jayanti is celebrated every year as a mark of respect to him.

 Top 5 Gandhi Memorials to visit in India